Phase 3 - Remediation in North East

 Solmek has proven experience working closely with developers in the recommendation of many varied remediation techniques.
 The primary consideration when selecting remedial techniques is given to the effective severance of all pollution linkages and the reduction of risks to acceptable levels.
 However, where practicable we employ a pragmatic and sustainable approach considering the time required, cost-effectiveness and wider environmental cost of each option.

-After the selection of remediation techniques, detailed plans for the verification of the remedial works are produced.
+After the selection of remediation techniques, detailed plans for the phase 4 validation of the remedial works are produced.
 Remedial target criteria state the levels of contamination that can remain on-site without posing an unacceptable risk to any receptors.
 Depending on the project, contingency plans are produced if the remediation proves unsuccessful or if unexpected contamination is encountered.

 It is beneficial to consult the regulatory authorities at the early design stages of the Remediation Statement, as their involvement can streamline the acceptance of proposals and the following validation process.